Ekaterina-El/SoundSpec/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an application for visualizing the sounds that are happening around.
-To do this, the received data from the microphone is processed and drawn according to a certain algorithm in CusromView.
+To do this, the received data from the microphone is processed and drawn according to a certain algorithm in CustomView.

 ### Built With
 * Kotlin
 * MediaRecorder
 * Custom View